Barbell Shoulder Shrugs | Build Big Traps

 3. Improved Shoulder Health and Stability

 The independent movement of each dumbbell allows your shoulders to rotate freely, which can help reduce strain on the shoulder joints and minimize the risk of injury.
+This is one of the most underrated dumbbell bench press benefits for long-term joint health.

 4. Engagement of Stabilizer Muscles

 Dumbbells require more stabilization, meaning your core, forearms, and other stabilizing muscles need to work harder to maintain balance and control.
+A major advantage of the dumbbell bench press is its ability to engage muscle groups that are often overlooked

 5. Reduced Risk of Injury